tidepool-org/development/README.md

 Note: All environment variables found in the `docker-compose.yml` file must be defined (if only to an empty string as it the case with the default `PORT_PREFIX`) to avoid warnings from Docker.

 Note: Rather than modifying the `.env` file you can set all the same environment variables in your shell (e.g. in `~/.bashrc`) where they will take precedence over those found in the `.env` file.

-# To Be Documented

-The following need more documentation in this README.

-## Blip (Tidepool Web)

-TBD: Describe how to work with `viz` container.

-TBD: Describe how to work with `platform-client` and `tideline` repos.